-It all began as Robert was asking himself if he should sell his business to become a pastor or missionary so he could do more to serve God, when he heard a pastor in a sermon on the radio recount how he counselled a parishioner who was asking the same questions that his business is his ministry.
+It all began as Robert was asking himself if he should sell his business to become a pastor or missionary so he could do more to serve God.
+He heard a pastor in a sermon on the radio recount how he counselled a parishioner who was asking the same questions.The answer he received: his business is his ministry.

 Bennington Properties (BenningtonProperties.com) is truly a family business.
 The founders of the company, Gene and Penny, celebrated 41 years of marriage before Penny’s passing in 2016.
 Penny’s sister, Carolyn, was an instrumental part of the company from its beginning.
 Then in 2006, Gene and Penny’s son Robert joined the team.